 In this page

-Data is sourced from a module of the National Community Child Health Database and which is anonymised by Digital Health and Care Wales (DHCW) and shared with Welsh Government to produce this statistical release.
+Data is sourced from the National Community Child Health Database, hosted by Digital Health and Care Wales (DHCW).

-The majority of all contacts (72%) were made within the programme’s specified age ranges, though there is some variation between contact points.
+The majority of all contacts (73%) were made within the programme’s specified age ranges, though there was some variation between contact points.
+Where a contact occurred outside of the age range, it was largely when the child was younger than the lower age threshold.

 Annual summary of Healthy Child Wales Programme